WillDetlor/TinyClojure/Readme.md

 ### License

-Tiny clojure is licensed under the standard MIT license so that it can be used anywhere, for anything.
-Nevertheless, pull requests would be greatly appreciated
+Tiny clojure is licensed under the standard MIT license so that it can be used anywhere, for anything, as long as you keep the copyright notice.
+Nevertheless, pull requests would be greatly appreciated if you improve TinyClojure.